 Many of our alum will remember Dr. Stan Rock as a kind and gentle soul who taught pastoral counseling at the seminary for many years, influencing generations of pastors.
 Dr. Rock was the Florence M. Charavay Professor of Pastoral Care and Counseling from 1976-2000.
-He passed into glory last Saturday morning, August 3, surrounded by family.
+He passed into glory on August 3, surrounded by family.

-A memorial service will be held Thursday, August 8, 11 a.m., at Hope Church, 77 W. 11th St. in Holland, MI, visitation is one hour before the service, as well as Wednesday, August 7 from 4-7 at Hope Church.
+A memorial service was held Thursday, August 8, 11 a.m., at Hope Church, 77 W. 11th St. in Holland, MI.
 Full obituary here.

 Stan was one of my favorite professors.
 His warmth and smile as well as his encouraging word meant the world to me on many occasions.
 He was a tremendous servant of our Lord. –John C. Foster ’80